whatphilipcodes/whatphilipdoes/content/legal/privacy.md

 ---
 title: privacy
-nav:
+description: Datenschutzerklärung
+segments:
-  page: what you
+  - page: what you
-  segment: should know
+    name: should know
 ---

 # Datenschutzerklärung